-Often referred to as MAT, is one of a suite of treatment options for individuals addicted to specific drugs.
-For people addicted to opioids, including heroin and some prescription painkillers, MAT rehab may be the safest and most effective type of treatment available.
+Often referred to as medication assisted treatment (MAT), it is one of a suite of treatment options for individuals addicted to specific drugs.
+For individuals struggling with opioid use disorder, encompassing heroin and certain prescription painkillers, MAT rehab stands out as the safest and most efficient form of treatment accessible.

 What Is MAT Rehab and How Can it Help?

-The general idea behind MAT is to give the patient-controlled doses of medication in a safe way to reduce withdrawal symptoms and cravings for the abused opioid drug.
+The general idea behind medication assisted treatment programs are to give patient-controlled doses of medication in a safe way to reduce withdrawal symptoms and cravings for the abused opioid drug.

 This therapy for substance abuse is a whole-patient approach to treatment, so it isn’t simply a matter of giving the addicted individual medication.
-MAT is combined with behavioral therapy to help the patient discover how to break the cycle of addiction.
-Other treatments often combined include group therapy sessions, 12-step programs, individual counseling and family therapy.
+MAT rehab combined with behavioral therapies helps the patient discover how to break the cycle of addiction.
+Other treatments often combined include group therapy sessions, 12-step programs, individual counseling and family therapy for addiction.

 When Is MAT Rehab Necessary?

-Because no drug addiction treatment is appropriate for every person, the determination of when MAT is necessary should be made by a doctor in charge of treatment.
-Often, it is used for patients addicted to opioids, although this type of treatment option may sometimes be available for addiction to other drugs.
+Because no drug addiction treatment is appropriate for every individual, the decision on whether MAT is necessary should be made by the treating doctor.
+Frequently, it is employed for patients with opioid use disorders, though this treatment option may occasionally be applicable to other drug addictions and alcohol use disorders.

 Commonly Used Medications for Drug Rehab Treatment

-Some common approved drugs used in treatment for substance abuse include:
+Some common approved drugs used in treatment for substance use disorders include:

 Methadone is a long-acting opioid used to stabilize the body and brain during treatment.
 It affects the brain in ways that mimic the activity of prescription opioids and illicit opioid drugs.
 It is only available through clinics regulated by the Substance Abuse and Mental Health Services Administration (SAMHSA) or through authorized hospitals.
 Methadone is usually used at a controlled dose to stabilize someone in withdrawal from opioid addiction, and then the dose is lowered to keep symptoms and cravings at bay during a maintenance period.
 The eventual goal is to taper the dose until the patient no longer needs methadone.